-COMPONENT TIME ACTIVITIES Welcome & Session Preparation 40 mins Facilitators take attendance.
-Participants settle down.
-Welcome and circle share.
-Thank everyone for coming.
-Home activity discussion.
-Framing the day. overview for the day 20 mins Physical exercise.Activity: "Human Knot".
-Core Lesson 50 mins Role-play: The new fancy phone.
-Discussion about role-play / Introduction of the problem-solving stages.
-Thinking about consequences.
-Why have consequences for difficult behaviour?
-Brainstorming alternatives to violence and yelling.
-Role-play: Turn down the volume.
-Discussion about the role-play.
-Session Close 15 mins New home activity for the week Practice problem solving on the problem you decided on in the session and discuss the consequences of behaviours and solutions.
-Identify an appropriate consequence Today's session review Reminder of next session date and thank &amp; close Make sure you leave the room in order Share your observations in facilitator report Total sum of minutes 125 mins
+COMPONENT TIME ACTIVITIES

+Welcome & ➤ Facilitators take attendance

+Session 50 mins ➤ Participants settle down

+Preparation Welcome and circle share

+Thank everyone for coming and praise Home activity discussion

+➤ Physical Exercise

+Framing the day

+overview for 10 mins Activity: "Game of No Rules"

+the day Discussion on "Game of No Rules"

+Role-play: Routines for coming home

+Discussion about role-play

+Thinking about consequences

+Core Lesson 60 mins Why have consequences for difficult behaviour?

+Brainstorming alternatives to violence and yelling

+Role-play: Turn down the volume

+Discussion about the role-play

+e 20 mins Preparing for Home Activity: Why should families make rules?

+New home activity for the week

+Teens and caregivers make together two rules for their

+household and share these with the rest of the family

+Have at least one mealtime together as a family during

+Session Close the week

+Session Close Identify an appropriate consequence

+Today's session review

+Reminder of the Family Guidebook

+Thank and close

+Make sure you leave the room in order

+Share your observations in facilitator report

+Total sum of minutes 140 mins